microchip-pic-avr-examples/pic18f47q10-cnano-tmr0-16bit-sleep-int-mcc/README.md

 # Timer0 in 16-bit Mode with Periodic Interrupt using the PIC18F47Q10 Microcontroller with MCC Melody

-This repository contains an example of MCC Melody generated source code for Timer0 (TMR0) as described in [*TB3285 - Getting Started with Timers/Counters on PIC18*](https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1003329) document from Microchip.
-This example describes how to configure TMR0 in 16-bit mode and generate an overflow interrupt every ten seconds, using the LFINTOSC as clock source.
-TMR0 will run while the microcontroller is in Sleep mode.
+This repository contains an example of MCC Melody-generated source code for Timer0 (TMR0) as described in [TB3285 - Getting Started with Timers/Counters on PIC18](https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1003329) document from Microchip.
+This example shows how to configure the TMR0 in 16-bit mode, and generate an overflow interrupt every 10 seconds, using LFINOSC as a clock source.
+TMR0 runs while the microcontroller (MCU) is in Sleep mode.

 <br>A GPIO pin (the development board’s on-board LED) will be configured as output and when the interrupt occurs, the microcontroller is woken up, the LED is lit for 100 ms and then the microcontroller is put back in Sleep mode.